JimDunphy/CF-List-Manager-4-fail2ban/README.md

 ## 📦 Requirements

+To use this tool effectively, the following setup is required:

+1. **Cloudflare Proxy Enabled** – Your domain must be proxied through Cloudflare (orange cloud enabled).
+2. **Origin Firewall Rules** – Your origin server’s firewall must be configured to allow **only** Cloudflare IPs and block all direct traffic.
+3. **Pre-Created IP List** – You must have already created one or more Cloudflare IP Lists under **Account → Configurations → Lists**.
+4. **Associated Firewall Rules** – You must have firewall rules configured to act on these lists.
+For example, you can block or challenge IPs that are on a specific list when they access your site via Cloudflare.

+You will also need:

 - Python 3.x
-- `requests` module (install with `pip install requests`)
+- `requests` module (`pip install requests`)
-- A Cloudflare API token with permissions to edit Lists
+- A Cloudflare API token with permission to manage Lists
-- Your Cloudflare Zone ID and List ID
+- Your Cloudflare Account ID and Zone ID

 ---